 Poor behaviour will always result in a consequence.
 Therefore, any pupil who refuses to follow instructions or the behaviour expectations of the Reset Room (RR) will result in an immediate escalation of sanction.
+Pupils have two warning in the RR.
 Examples of non-compliance in the RR may include:

-Pupil talks or makes any sort of deliberate noise including pen tapping, humming, whistling, shuffling their legs/feet etc. Pupil deliberately attempts to communicate with another pupil in any way Pupil puts their head on the desk or actively refuses to work Pupil refuses support Immediate warning on the RR tracking Pupil deliberately attempts to make conversation with a member of staff in the RR unrelated to work and/or regarding the reason why they were sent to the RR system Pupil deliberately attempts to make continued conversation with a member of staff in the RR Pupil leaves their chair and walks around the RR
+Pupil talks or makes any sort of deliberate noise including pen tapping, humming, whistling, shuffling their legs/feet etc. Pupil deliberately attempts to communicate with another pupil in any way Pupil puts their head on the desk or actively refuses to work Pupil refuses support Pupil deliberately attempts to make conversation with a member of staff in the RR unrelated to work and/or regarding the reason why they were sent to the RR Pupil deliberately attempts to make continued conversation with a member of staff in the RR Pupil leaves their chair and walks around the RR Immediate warning on the RR tracking system -- ---